Drugs and Interventions

 Radiotherapy

-Radiotherapy can be used to cure specific cancers, reduce the chances of it returning or reduce pain in areas affected by cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More.
+Radiotherapy can be used to cure specific cancers, reduce the chances of it returning or reduce pain in areas affected by cancer.
 It is usually given in a series of sessions and can be administered daily over a period of weeks, or a set number of days per week.
-The length of the course and dosage is determined by your medical team and is based on your specific cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More.
+The length of the course and dosage is determined by your medical team and is based on your specific cancer.

 Radiotherapy can be given alone or as part of a treatment plan.